JarLob/jarlob.github.io/_posts/2019-05-27-dotnet-resource-deserialization-vulnerabilities.md

 Timeline:
 2018.12.17 - Reported the issue to the author of dnSpy.
 2018.12.18 - Six(!) hours later a new release v5.0.11 with a fix was made.
-2018.12.18 - Reported the vulnerabilty to the author of [Resource .NET](https://fishcodelib.com/Resource.htm).
+2018.12.18 - Reported the vulnerabilty to the author of [Resource.NET](https://fishcodelib.com/Resource.htm).
-2018.12.18 - Resource .NET replied it is a vulnerability in Microsoft framework.
+2018.12.18 - Resource.NET replied it is a vulnerability in Microsoft framework.
-2019.05.xx - Resource .NET vulnerability publicly disclosed.
+2019.05.27 - Resource.NET vulnerability publicly disclosed.